Huegoxaga/notes/python/README.md

-eval(x) # parse and evaluation a string to other types eval('[1]') #string to list eval('1') #string to int
+eval(x) # parse and evaluation a string to other types eval('[1]') #string to list eval('1') #string to int bool(x) #  when convert string to boolean any thing other than empty string will return True
 ```

 ## Operators